2022–2024 National Health Service strikes: Ambulance workers

 On 30 November 2022, the GMB announced that more than 10,000 ambulance workers had voted to strike in nine NHS trusts across England and Wales for the first time since between September 1989 and February 1990.
-The affected trusts were the South Western, South East Coast, North West, South Central, North East, East Midlands, West Midlands, Welsh, andYorkshire ambulance services.
+The affected trusts were the South Western, South East Coast, North West, South Central, North East, East Midlands, West Midlands, Welsh, and Yorkshire ambulance services.
 The union called two 24-hour strikes on 21 and 28 December.

 UNISON members at ambulance services in London, Yorkshire, the North West, the North East, and the South West also are to go on strike on 21 December, from noon until midnight.
 Unite the Union announced that over 1,600 of its workers in ambulance services in the West Midlands, the North West, and the North East would walk out on 21 December after workers voted by up to 92% for strike action.

 Last-minute talks on 20 December between Health Secretary Steve Barclay and union leaders fell through after the government refused to make a new pay offer.
 Will Quince, the Minister of State for Health, advised against "risky activity" or participating in contact sports during the strike.
 Stephen Powis, the national medical director of NHS England, asked people to only ring 999 in life-threatening emergencies and to take "sensible steps to keep themselves and others safe", including drinking responsibly and checking up on vulnerable family members and neighbours.
 Manchester United decided to reduce capacity at Old Trafford by 12,000 for their Carabao Cup match against Burnley F.C. due to the strike.
 The matches between Newcastle United and AFC Bournemouth and between Southampton F.C. and Lincoln City had already been rescheduled to 20 December because of the strikes.

 The GMB strikes planned for 28 December were called off on 23 December due to the "amazing public support" and to avoid causing "any additional anxiety" over Christmas.
 The strike was rescheduled for 11 January 2023.
 On 18 January 2023, the GMB announced a further four strike days in February, including 6 February, a date that will coincide with one of the nurses strikes, creating the largest strike within the NHS so far.
 Ultimately a pay offer was made in England and the union accepted the proposals on April 14, 2023.
 A strike was averted in Scotland after a similar deal on 18 September, 2024.